-The members of our audit committee are Elaine Jones and Kenneth Nussbacher.
+The members of our audit committee are Elaine Jones, Kenneth Nussbacher and John Young.
 Mr. Nussbacher is our acting audit committee chairman.
-We are currently conducting a search for an additional audit committee member who we expect to serve as chairman and as financial expert under the rules of the Securities and Exchange Commission, or SEC, implementing Section 407 of the Sarbanes Oxley Act of 2002.
-We expect that, prior to the completion of this offering, that the composition of our audit committee will meet the requirements for independence under the current requirements of the NASDAQ Stock Market LLC and SEC rules and regulations.
+Mr. Young was appointed to our audit committee on August 21, 2008.
+Our Board of Directors has concluded that the composition of our audit committee meets the requirements for independence under the current requirements of the NASDAQ Stock Market LLC and SEC rules and regulations.
 We believe that the functioning of our audit committee complies with the applicable requirements of the NASDAQ Stock Market LLC and SEC rules and regulations.